Sign up for our newsletter to see new photos, tips, new products, and posts. Do not worry, we will never spam you.

 But consciously figuring out how to forgive someone with your heart and mind is going to benefit one important person in your life: YOU!

-There is going through the motions of saying your forgave someone; and then there is actually forgiving someone.
+There is going through the motions of saying you forgave someone, and then there is forgiving someone.

 To not forgive someone for a major infraction leaves the wound open.
-And these open wounds will impact your life, and in some cases you’ll get ‘stuck’ and it may prevent you from living a peaceful happy life.
+These open wounds will impact your life, and in some cases, you’ll get ‘stuck’ and it may prevent you from living a peaceful happy life.

 That’s not to say that it didn’t leave a scar or mark.
 We all have wounds and scars —that’s a part of life.
-But forgiveness allows an open wound heal.
-It’s actually quite an amazing experience when you truly forgive someone and your mind is able to release the hurt.
+But forgiveness allows an open wound to heal.
+It’s quite an amazing experience when you truly forgive someone and your mind can release the hurt.
 You simply don’t feel it anymore.

 Matthew 18:21-22